thejsway/thejsway/manuscript/chapter05.md

 * A **function** is a group of instructions that performs a particular task.
 JavaScript functions are created using the `function` keyword.

-* Writen as a combinaison of several short and focused functions, a program will generally be easier to understand and more **modular** than a monolitic one.
+* Written as a combinaison of several short and focused functions, a program will generally be easier to understand and more **modular** than a monolitic one.

 * A **function call** triggers the execution of the function code.
 After it's done, execution resumes at the place where the call was made.